Kira Wegner-Clemens, PhD

-I completed my PhD at George Washington University, where my dissertation focused on how semantic understanding guides attention in audiovisual contexts.
+I completed my PhD at George Washington University in the Attention and Cognition Lab, focusing on semantic guidance of attention in audiovisual contexts.

 Before grad school, I recieved my BA from Rice University and worked as a post bac researcher at Baylor College of Medicine.